robertgj/DesignOfIIRFilters/README.md

 [discusses](https://wiki.octave.org/FAQ#Why_is_Octave.27s_floating-point_computation_wrong.3F)
 this.
 You may need to modify an Octave script to run on your system.
 Try relaxing the constraints on the filter design, relaxing the tolerance on the optimised result or changing the relative weights on the filter bands.
+I endeavour to build the *DesignOfIIRFilters.pdf* document with user-mode virtual machine QEMU emulation of an Intel Nehalem CPU.

 ### External source code and licensing
 The *src* directory contains the following files included from external sources as-is or with modifications:

 * *faffine.m*, *local_max.m*, *cl2lp.m* and *cl2bp.m* by
  [Selesnick et al.](http://www.ece.rice.edu/dsp/software/rufilter.shtml)
 * *minphase.m* by Orchard and Willson from "On the Computation of a